-First of all, the ideal girdle thickness not be too thin such that it causes additional risks of chipping.
-On the other hand, the girdle thickness shouldn’t be too thick as it will result in “dead weight” and makes the diamond appear smaller.
+First of all, the ideal girdle thickness should not be too thin such that it causes a heightened risk of chipping.
+On the other hand, the girdle thickness shouldn’t be too thick as it will result in “dead weight” which makes the diamond appear smaller.

-You should also beware of diamonds with extreme girdle thickness variations (e.g. very thin – extremely thick) as they usually indicate poor cut.
+You should also beware of diamonds with extreme girdle thickness variations (e.g. very thin – extremely thick) as they usually indicate symmetry issues and poor cut.
 Besides lower optical performance, extreme variations can also cause problems during the setting process.

 The girdle descriptions are relative to the size of the stone (i.e. diameter).
 In other words, a measured thickness of 0.31mm may result in a “Very Thick” rating for a 1/2-carat round diamond.
 However, a measured thickness of 0.31mm will result in a “Thin-Medium” rating on a 5-carat diamond.

-In the photograph above, you can see a knife-edge girdle that has nicks and chips.
+In the photograph above, the knife-edge girdle has nicks and chipping damage.

 Girdle thickness is classified into categories ranging from extremely thin to extremely thick.
 Diamonds with girdles that lie in the outer regions of extremely thick and extremely thin have cut related issues in them.
 This is one of the reasons why such stones are usually less valuable and sell for a lot less.

 The gemological labs assign a description based on the thickest and thinnest portions of the girdle.
 Also, it’s common to see variations in girdle thickness across a diamond instead of a nice uniform thickness throughout the diameter.

 The above examples present 2 round brilliant cuts with different problems.
 The diamond on the left has weight retained at the girdle area and results in a smaller looking diamond from the face up view.
 The one on the right poses a serious durability problem due to the very thin section of the girdle.